-The PalmPilot was a line of palmtop computers (PDA) first produced by Palm in 1992 with the lead of Jeff Hawkins.
+The PalmPilot was a line of PDAs (palmtop computers) first produced by Palm in 1992 with the lead of Jeff Hawkins.
 Their first PDA was called the Zoomer before they were purchased by U.S. Robotics in 1995.
 After the purchase, U.S. Robotics released several hundred thousand PalmPilots.

 The early PalmPilot were made popular because of their portability and Graffiti handwriting recognition.
 Using a PalmPilot the user could keep notes, manage contacts, play games, and view and manage other documents.
 The PalmPilot receives input by means of a stylus.
 Users hold the stylus like a pen, tapping the screen with the tip to interact with buttons and menus.
 The stylus is also used to provide natural handwriting input, which the PalmPilot recognized using its "Graffiti" algorithm.
 In the picture is a Palm Tungsten and an example of a PalmPilot.